jay102/personal_blog/README.md

 # custom blog panel
-A custom blog panel which powers the Blog on my personal react website.
+A custom blog web app for my personal react website.
-Developed with a TypeScript/JavaScript backend and a React Admin Dashboard.
+Developed with a TypeScript/JavaScript backend and a React Frontend for Ui and Admin Dashboard.

 Database used was postgres and ORM used was sequelize.
 It has minimal features such as